adrianscarlatescu/event-alert-android/README.md

 ## Run prerequisites
 In order to run the application locally, the following steps must be set:
+* Minimum software versions:
+  * JDK 11
+* The phone on which the app is deployed must have minimum Android 13 ([API level 33](https://developer.android.com/about/versions/13))
-* A Google Maps API key must be generated and put in [AndroidManifest.xml](https://github.com/adrianscarlatescu/event-alert-android/blob/master/app/src/main/AndroidManifest.xml#L25).
+* A Google Maps API key must be generated and put in [AndroidManifest.xml](https://github.com/adrianscarlatescu/event-alert-android/blob/master/app/src/main/AndroidManifest.xml#L29).
 * The server IP must be set in [network_security_config.xml](https://github.com/adrianscarlatescu/event-alert-android/blob/master/app/src/main/res/xml/network_security_config.xml#L4) and [Constants.java](https://github.com/adrianscarlatescu/event-alert-android/blob/master/app/src/main/java/com/as/eventalertandroid/defaults/Constants.java#L5).
-* Push notifications feature:
-    * To skip this feature, nothing has to be done.
+* Push notifications feature (to skip this feature, nothing has to be done):
-    * In order to receive push notifications, the application must be bound to the Firebase project.
-    `google-services.json` must be downloaded from Firebase and put in the application's root directory (`/app`).
+    * In order to receive push notifications, the application must be bound to the Firebase project.<br/> `google-services.json` must be downloaded from Firebase and put in the application's root directory (`/app`).
+    * Enable `google-services` dependency in [build.gradle](https://github.com/adrianscarlatescu/event-alert-android/blob/master/build.gradle#L11).
+    * Enable `google-services` plugin in [app/build.gradle](https://github.com/adrianscarlatescu/event-alert-android/blob/master/app/build.gradle#L2).

 ## Video demonstration
 The YouTube link is available [here](https://youtu.be/ZYwglkR6AvI).